cloudnativetrainings/trainings/kubermatic_kubernetes_platform_administration/04_create_user_cluster/README.md

 kubectl get ns

 # See all the control plane components of the cluster
-kubectl -n cluster-XXXXX get pods
+watch -n 1 kubectl -n cluster-XXXXX get pods

+# TODO note to watch everything is stable

+# TODO seperate header

 # Delete one of the etcd nodes
 kubectl -n cluster-XXXXX delete pod etcd-0

 # The StatefulSet will take care to restart the deleted etcd-0 node
-kubectl -n cluster-XXXXX get pods
+watch -n 1 kubectl -n cluster-XXXXX get pods

 # Show the cluster CRD
 kubectl get cluster XXXXX -o yaml